NicolasRochaPacheco/Core101/README.md

     $ source l0g1c2docker.bash

-This bash script will copy the
+This bash script will copy this repository inside the Docker container, then it will synthetize the core, and run some tests.
+We are currently thinking of how to allow an user to run his/her own tests within the Docker container.

 ### Tests
 We will provide two synthetization tests using Verilator, these tests are intended to check that modules can be synthetized.
 Of course, installation of prerrequisites should not be a problem since we provide a Docker image with all dependencies and requiered files.